TIBCOSoftware/snappydata/docs/howto/connect_using_jdbc_driver.md

 ## Limitations

-If you set any of the following properties for a pooled connection, it gets auto-reset whenever you obtain a new pooled connection.
+If you set any of the following properties for a pooled connection, it gets auto-reset to the default values whenever you obtain a new pooled connection.

 *	**setAutoCommit**
 *	**setTransactionIsolation**
 *	**setReadOnly**

-However, if you set any of the other properties (e.g. spark or snappy AQP related), it does not get auto-rest when you obtain a new pooled connection.
+However, if you have set any of the other properties (e.g. spark or snappy AQP related properties), it does not get auto-reset when you obtain a new pooled connection.